Apanatshka/Apanatshka.github.io/_posts/2016-10-16-implementing-finite-automata-part-2.md

 Of course topological order doesn't actually work when you have cycles.
 But in our case we know how we want to interpret cycles: as a single state.
 So if we do the right combination of topo-sort + cycle detection, we can efficiently build our NFA without epsilons.

 To the code then!
-What we'll do is a depth-first search, which should be linear time if we ignore the costs copying the transitions.
+What we'll do is a depth-first search[^2], which should be linear time[^3] if we ignore the costs copying the transitions.
 That's a stupid way of saying we're probably still in the quadratic or cubic ballpark like the Warshall algorithm I linked to earlier, but whatever ¯\\\_(ツ)\_/¯

 # Footnotes

 [^1]: reachable in one epsilon-transition
+[^2]: it's cool that it's that simple, and it's one of the algorithms mentioned on the Wikipedia.
+Also, my friend suggested this too, thanks Daniël!
+[^3]: even cooler: this problem is in complexity class [NC](https://en.wikipedia.org/wiki/NC_(complexity)) which means you can get polylogarithmic time complexity when you on a parallel computer with a polynomial number of processors.